ray-project/ray/doc/source/ray-debugging.rst

 - Move up or down the stack

 .. note::
+    To use this feature, you need to install a **nightly Ray wheel**.
+    See :ref:`install-nightlies` for instructions.

-    It is currently an experimental feature and under active development.
+    The Ray debugger is currently experimental and under active development.
     Interfaces are subject to change.

 Getting Started
 ---------------